Paul D. Adams

-General Paul DeWitt Adams (October 6, 1906 – October 31, 1987) was a United States Army officer.
+General Paul DeWitt Adams (6 October 1906 – 31 October 1987) was a United States Army officer.

 Early life

 Adams was born in Heflin, Alabama.
 After graduating from Marion Military Institute in 1924, he entered the United States Military Academy and graduated in 1928, receiving his commission in the infantry.

+Through his paternal familyline he is a great-greatgrandson of U.S. President John Quincy Adams and great-great-greatgrandson of Founding Father and president John Adams.

 Military career

 Adams served with as executive officer of the 1st Special Service Force from 1942 to 1944, including during their assault on Kiska in 1943.
 Following that assignment, he became commanding officer of the 143d Infantry Regiment, 36th Infantry Division, serving in the Mediterranean Theater (Operation Dragoon) and European Theater from January 1944 to January 1945.
 He succeeded Frederic B. Butler as assistant division commander, 45th Infantry Division from January 1945 to January 1946.
 This was followed by staff assignments to Headquarters, Army Ground Forces in 1946 and Command and General Staff College from 1947 to 1950.
 He was a student and then faculty member at the Army War College from 1950 to 1951, before being deployed to fight in the Korean War.
 He consecutively served as commanding general, 25th Infantry Division, Chief of Staff of X Corps, and Chief of Staff Eighth United States Army during the Korean War.
 After the war, he was commanding general, 101st Airborne Division, from June to December 1953.
+From 1955 to 1957 he commanded XVIII Airborne Corps.
 He later served as commanding general, U.S. Army Forces in the Middle East in 1958.
 From 1959 to 1960, he commanded V Corps.

 Adams concurrently served as commanding general, Third United States Army, and commanding general, Fort McPherson, Georgia, from 1960 to 1961.
 After receiving his fourth star in 1961, he became Commander-in-Chief, United States Strike Command, from 1961 to 1966.

 Adams retired in 1966.
 He was president of Paul D. Adams & Associates from 1966 to 1971.
-He died on October 31, 1987 in Tampa, Florida.
+He died on 31 October 1987 in Tampa, Florida, and was buried at Myrtle Hill Memorial Park.